PedestrianDynamics/GPSdataColVis/src of first  paper/README.md

 Android Studio over Java, compileSdkVersion 29 and minSdkVersion 15.

 #### Installation
-1. Opening the AMM project using android studio.
+1. Opening the  project using android studio.
 2. Update url1 variable in BackgroundTask.java file line 30 (app\src\main\java\com\example\amm) to the online URL of  insertLocation.php file in a web server.
 3. Generating APK file.